 The Assessment Office is a very important fiscal office in the County of York.
 It is through this office that equitable and fair valuations are established on all real estate in York County.
 These records are kept up to date by field review, deeds, sub-division plans, building permits, and the work of a staff of licensed professional assessors working out of the Assessment Office.
-This office is required to send notification to all property owners whose assessments increase or decrease.
+This is the Assessor's Rights and Procedures for Entering a Property This office is required to send notification to all property owners whose assessments increase or decrease.
 However, the office has no direct involvement with the collection of taxes or the refunds due, due to the change in assessment.
 The local tax collector performs these duties.

 This office derives its authority from the Board of Assessment Appeals.
 The Board is made up of three members which are appointed by the County Commissioners.
 The Appeals Board holds hearings for real estate assessment grievances, occupation assessment grievances, exemption requests, and "Clean and Green" Rollback violation grievances.

 The Assessment Office shall assess all parcels of real property for the purpose of ad valorem (at value) taxation.

 Current assessments are based on 100% of the market value of real property as of July 1, 2004.
 The most recent reassessment went into effect on January 1, 2006.
 The Current Common Level Ratio as of July 1, 2023 is 56.8.
 How to calculate the estimated market value of a property by utilizing the Common Level Ratio is shown below as a example:

 Divide the assessment by the ratio: $135,000/.568 = $237,676